 As the Associate Attorney General, Mr. West's primary responsibility is to advise and assist the Attorney General and the Deputy Attorney General in formulating and implementing Departmental policies and programs related to a broad range of issues, including civil litigation, federal and local law enforcement, and public safety.
 Mr. West, the third-ranking official at the agency, oversees the Department's civil litigating components, grant-making components, the Office of Tribal Justice, the Executive Office for U.S. Trustees, the Office of Information Policy, the Foreign Claims Settlement Commission, and the Access to Justice Initiative.
 Mr. West also serves as the Co-Chair of the President's Task Force on Puerto Rico, the Vice Chair of the Steering Committee of the President's Financial Fraud Enforcement Task Force, and the federal government's highest-ranking Chief FOIA Officer.

 From April 2009 to March 2012, Mr. West served as the Assistant Attorney General for the Civil Division, which is the largest litigating division in the Department of Justice.
-In addition to focusing on traditional areas of the Civil Division's work - such as representing the United States in legal challenges to congressional statutes, Administration policies and federal agency actions, as well as defending the President, Cabinet officers and other federal employees in lawsuits filed against them - Mr. West bolstered the Civil Division's affirmative civil enforcement efforts in areas such as health care fraud, mortgage fraud, procurement fraud and other civil actions to recover taxpayer money lost to fraud and abuse.
-Mr. West also emphasized the Civil Division's responsibility to bring civil and criminal actions to enforce the nation's consumer protection laws.
-During his tenure in the Civil Division, Mr. West served in various positions on the Financial Fraud Enforcement Task Force, including Co-Chair of the Mortgage Fraud Working Group, the Residential Mortgage-Backed Securities Working Group and the Consumer Protection Working Group.
+In addition to focusing on traditional areas of the Civil Division's work, Mr. West bolstered the Civil Division's affirmative civil enforcement efforts in to recover taxpayer money lost to fraud and abuse and emphasized the Division's responsibility to bring civil and criminal actions to enforce the nation's consumer protection laws.